tarinpratt/quiz-app/README.md

 # quiz-app
-The Office Trivia Quiz App
+The Office Quiz app is an interactive app built using JavaScript that tests your knowledge of the hit TV series "The Office.”